canonical/operator/README.md

     - verify that the charm has seen a certain sequence of statuses, events, and `juju-log` calls

 The most basic scenario is the so-called `null scenario`: one in which all is defaulted and barely any data is available.
-The charm has no config, no relations, no networks, and no leadership.
+The charm has no config, no relations, no networks, no leadership, and its status is `unknown`.

 With that, we can write the simplest possible scenario test: